Stress

 • Feeling dizzy

-If you are feeling overwhelmed, there are ways to learn how to deal with the stress in your life.
+If you are feeling overwhelmed, there are ways to learn how to deal with it in your life.

 • Identify realistic expectations of yourself